mharrington-png/ap-reference/README.md

-# ap-statistics-reference
-Study Aid -- Interactive Statistics Formula Sheet

-Licensed under CC BY-NC 4.0.
+Created by [Your Name], Middlesex School, 2026.
+For free noncommercial educational use.
 Based on the AP Statistics 2026 Exam Reference Sheet by College Board.
+AP Statistics is a trademark of College Board.
+This tool is not affiliated with or endorsed by College Board.